microsoft/knossos-ksc/src/j2k/README.md

 Julia already offers a rich set of tools (particularly Mike Innes's IRTools) for reflection over methods, so this is a short demo of how that allows translation of Julia code to Knossos IR.

-To demo, just `julia j2k.jl`.
+To demo, just `julia --project j2k.jl`.
 This takes these three method definitions

 ```julia
 f(x) = cos(x) * x